ABeav/vsgseqtools/README.md

 #> 8 M45   D6    blood     96.0 TRINITY_DN0_c0_g1_i1_1_72_1464_RC_M45_D6_blood
 ```

 The last function I wanted to highlight is little more niche.
-This
-function is helpful if you want to create a data frame that has includes
+`vsg_expand` is helpful if you want to create a data frame that has
-all VSGs found and represents them in each sample.
-VSGs that were not
+includes all VSGs found and represents them in each sample.
+VSGs that
-found in a sample are represented by having a Percent of 0, meaning 0%
+were not found in a sample are represented by having a Percent of 0,
-of parasites expressed that VSG.
+meaning 0% of parasites expressed that VSG.

 ``` r
  vsg_expand(results, "samplename", "VSG") %>%